 A magazine’s subscription service provider forwards customer PI to a third party not authorized to receive the information.
 A routine audit of the service provider’s system reveals this unauthorized disclosure practice, alerting the appropriate responsible official (the organization’s privacy officer), who takes appropriate action.
 This action includes preparation of a Privacy Violation report submitted to the subscription service provider together with a series of recommendations for remedial action as well as an assessment of the privacy risk following the unauthorized disclosure.

+Accountability Service

+Demonstrate that the organization has an established privacy program in place Initiate response.

+Example

+A hospital has established a policy and privacy controls that commits to check the credential of all patients at all places the patient interacts with the hospital and its staff.
+Functionality has been implemented to demonstrate to various Stakeholders that this commitment has been implemented.

 Security Service

 Make possible the trustworthy processing, communication, storage and disposition of privacy operations;